 What dietary choices for dogs?

 Dogs have inborn faculties for ripping, chewing and crushing to get the food pass their small throats.
-It’s best to avoid mixing proteins and carbs.
-Dogs are not meant to process carbohydrate and proteins at the same time.
+It’s best to avoid mixing proteins and carbs as dogs are not meant to process them at the same time.
 Digestion is compromised when foods are combined, as the acidic nature of the digestive chemicals required to break down proteins actually neutralize the ones that are required to break down carbs.
 They digest at different speed and can cause problems if they encounter each other in the digestive tract.
 Raw vegetables are not really appropriate for dogs, even when pureed so only in small amounts (spinach and lettuce for example).
 Cooking vegetables can make it more digestible for them.
 Dogs lack sufficient amylase to break down starch and cellulose and lack grinding molars for chewing.
 When cooked, starchy veggies like mashed green peas or carrots become more bioavailable.
 Cooking breaks down the long-chain sugars of these starchy veggies to simple sugars, so they become quite digestible.
 Sweet potatoes for example are so high in sugars that when cooked they begin to resemble overripe fruit in composition.
 Yet, fruits are a far better choices for dogs than vegetables.
+The subject of giving grapes to dogs is controversial and dog guardians get scared if their dogs eat some grapes.
+I have not noticed negative side effects from feeding my dogs grapes.
+I work on getting my dogs one hydrating meal a day with their morning fruits since I rarely see them drink.
 It’s best not to disguise food if the dog will not eat it unflavored (as for beans which are high in protein but also complex foods that are high in starch).

 Around 3 per cent of the weight of the dog is what is recommended for maintenance, a bit more when they are puppies as they are receiving food 2 or 3 times a day.
 It might be more on plant food days (up to 5 per cent).
 Plant days can be increased gradually up to 4 to 5 days a week and then, one day of meat.
 Models proposed could look either like 2 plant days for 1 meat day ; 3 mixed plant days with 2 mono fruit days with 2 meat days.
 Most of domestic dogs do not seem to be able to be regulating their food intake.
 Around one year of age, in addition to meat, bones and organ meats, quinoa or millet, cooked sweet potatoes and fruits (bananas, pears, apples) can be introduced.
 Pets will prefer their food at room temperature.
 If one tends to feed their pets at random times, it will be easier to fast them.
 It also helps to cut down the « feed me » demands.
 In case of health problems, dogs can benefit from being on a water fast.